 Our Environmental Protection Initiatives and Climate Change Response

-Environmental Policy(PDF 182KB)
+Group Environmental Policy(PDF 153KB)

 Governance

 We have also appointed an executive officer in charge of sustainability management & development, with the aim of strengthening environmental protection, climate change response and other initiatives to contribute to the creation of a sustainable society.
 At the same time, a general manager position was created and charged with sustainability management & development.
-Also, the Sustainability Management & Development Committee was formulated as an advisory body to the Management Council, with the Environmental Protection & Climate Change Response Subcommittee operating under said committee.
+Also, the Sustainability Management & Development Committee was formulated as an advisory body to the Management Council, with the Sustainability Disclosure & Climate Change Response Subcommittee operating under said committee.
 Chaired by the executive officer in charge of sustainability management & development, the Sustainability Management & Development Committee is tasked with discussing climate change-related strategies, risk management, metrics, targets and transition plans as well as policies for sustainability management initiatives while monitoring and reporting the progress of such initiatives to the Management Council and the Board of Directors.

 Risk Management